StellarSand/privacy-settings/Privacy Settings/Brave-Mobile.md

 - Content Filtering >
   - Fanboy's Annoyances + uBO Annoyances: On
   - Select other filter lists based on your language & preferences
+- Safe Browsing >
-- Safe Browsing: Standard protection
+  - Standard protection
+  - Standard Protection > Help improve security on the web for everyone: Off
 - Allow screenshots in private tabs: Off
 - Lock Private tabs when you leave Brave: On
 - Allow sites to check if you have payment methods saved: Off